 I am the queen of my castle and my throne is the kitchen, better said in front of the stove.
 It seems that there’s the perfect place for a queen to rule her kingdom, commonly known as home!
 On the other hand, I enjoy cooking for my family and treating them with a “goodie” once in a while!
-But, every throne gets a little bit dirty sometimes, especially when you’re boiling milk to make some rise and raisins dessert.
+But, every throne gets a little bit dirty sometimes, especially when you’re boiling milk.

 It just happened!
-I turned around and the milk boiled over my 2 weeks old black ceramic stove top.
+I looked back for only 2 seconds and the boiled milk spilled over my 2 weeks old ceramic stove top.
 Great, Mrs. Queen!
-How am I supposed to clean the mess when nothing seems to work in cleaning that burned milk!
-Hence, I start googling for the best solution in removing burnt milk from ceramic stove top without scratching it and lucky, lucky me.
+How am I supposed to clean the mess when nothing seems to work in cleaning that mess!
+So I start googling for the best solution in removing burnt milk from ceramic stove top without scratching it and lucky, lucky me.
 I found it!

 Things you’ll need:

 - Olive oil

 2. Pour olive oil over the burned residues and let it act for several minutes.
 Olive oil will soften the burned-on areas due to its lubricating properties.

 3. Now, scrape the burned milk residue with a spoon.
 This process should be done gently by pressing lightly the tool to reduce the chance of scratching the ceramic.
 Use a soapy sponge to wipe away the burnt residues.

 4. Prepare a baking soda and water mix until it gets the consistency of a toothpaste.
 Apply the paste over the burnt area and let it act for 10 minutes.
 Wipe the baking soda paste with a damp cloth.